 There is a simpler way that unconditional love can work to avoid time wars, and that is this: if we see that humanity is moving toward unconditional love on a global scale, we are more likely to trust our own future selves.
 Because we see and love where we’re headed.

 Understanding the mechanics and technicalities of unconditional love is a real solution to many problems, but it’s not currently a well-funded area of research.
 I’m hoping that as a team — me, you, our children and grandchildren as well as all sorts of wonderful past, present and future thinkers, tinkerers and funders² — we will be able to more freely draw on the gifts, sent with love, from our future selves.

 ¹ Data not shown include statistics from the crossover placebo-controlled design revealing an order effect in the self-report data, which indicated to us that response bias was not responsible for these effects.

-² I would like to thank everyone on all my wonderful project teams as well as my funders, including the Robert Wood Johnson Foundation (currently the Pioneer team support for the Scalable Time Travel Narratives project), the Bial Foundation (currently grant 369/20 for “A trait-and-state analysis of precognitive remote viewing focusing on gender, emotions, and pregnancy status” as well as previous grants), and Quantum Gravity Research (currently for the time-traveling photon experiment) as well as the other funders of the experiment.com project.
+² I would like to thank everyone on all my wonderful project teams as well as my funders, including the Robert Wood Johnson Foundation (currently the Pioneer team support for the Scalable Time Travel Narratives project), the Bial Foundation (currently grant 369/20 for “A trait-and-state analysis of precognitive remote viewing focusing on gender, emotions, and pregnancy status” as well as previous grants), and Quantum Gravity Research as well as the other funders of the experiment.com project (the time-traveling photon experiment).